Ondřej Smetana (speedway rider)

 Ondřej Smetana (born 2 May 1995) is a Czech motorcycle speedway rider.

 Career

-As a 16-year-old he won a bronze medal at the 2011 Speedway Youth World Championship.
-The following year he reached the final of the 2012 Individual Speedway Junior European Championship and in 2014 won a bronze medal at the Team Junior European Championship.
+As a 16-year-old, Smetana won a bronze medal at the 2011 Speedway Youth World Championship.
+The following year, he reached the final of the 2012 Individual Speedway Junior European Championship and in 2014 won a bronze medal at the Team Junior European Championship.

-He reached the final of the 2016 Speedway Under-21 World Championship.
+Smetana reached the final of the 2016 Speedway Under-21 World Championship.
 He won the 2019 edition of the French Individual Speedway Championship.

-Smetana signed for Newcastle Diamonds for the 2020 season but due to the COVID-19 pandemic he was unable to make his British leagues debut.
+Smetana signed for Newcastle Diamonds for the 2020 season, but due to the COVID-19 pandemic, he was unable to make his British leagues debut.

-In 2021, he signed for Poole Pirates but once again did not make his British debut because of quarantine restrictions relating to COVID-19.
+In 2021, Smetana signed for Poole Pirates, but once again did not make his British debut because of quarantine restrictions relating to COVID-19.